 Is it the energetic body field that reaches beyond the individual body-brain to oneness with everything in existence, as quantum physicists and cell biologists suggest in The Living Matrix?

-I’m now part of a study group that is learning that the integrated medial networks of the brain allow us to focus awareness on the separate self, and integrated lateral networks allow us to focus awareness in a more spacious, non-self, panoramic way.
+I’m now part of a study group that is learning the integrated medial networks of the brain allows us to focus awareness on the separate self, and integrated lateral networks allow us to focus awareness in a more spacious, non-self, panoramic way.

 I think all of that may be operating in the 2 minute piano stairs video.
 In watching it, may you enjoy your own experience of the resonance of separateness and oneness.